Faculty & Staff Directory

 Starting with Foothill College Anthropology and the Center for Applied Anthropology, the world is your oyster.
 You can become an archaeologist like me, or a Forensic specialist, or a field anthropologist who studies living cultures.
 At the very least you can use these courses to broaden your perspectives about the world and better prepare for the increasingly diverse and international job market.

 I am an archaeologist who studies in Ecuador, Belize, California, Ireland and now Hawaii.
-My interests are in the rise of complexity in societies and issues surrounding colonization and resistance.
+My interests are in the rise of complexity in societies and narratives surrounding colonization and resistance.
 I am also currently heavily involved with public and applied anthropology.
-Every summer we bring field classes of 30 students to Ecuador in South America, Belize in Central America, in the summer 2015 we started a new program in Ireland, and now in 2020 we are beginning a program on the Big Island of Hawaii!
-Last summer in 2019 we were in Ireland for a month focusing on late medieval castles in communities and then we returned to Ecuador to continue our amazing research on Inca fortifications.
-It was an incredible experience.
-This summer we are heading to Kona in Hawaii to help Native Hawaiian groups study and revitalize their fishponds and traditional farming practices.
+Every summer we bring field classes of 30 students to field sites to take in active ongoing research projects.
+Students in Ireland spend a month focusing on late medieval castles in communities and in Ecuador they continue our amazing research on Inca fortifications.
+This summer we are heading to Hawaii to help Native Hawaiian groups study and revitalize their fishponds and traditional farming practices.

 Check out the Foothill Anthropology website: